rickellis/ArchMatic/README.md

 This README contains the steps I do to configure and set up a new Arch Linux installation running XFCE Desktop and all my preferred applications.
 The shell scripts in this repo allow the entire process to be automated.
 I also run some personal scripts that configure my dotfiles and various other things.
 Those are not available publicly.
 I'm posting this publicly in case it might be useful to someone.

 ### Don't just run these scripts.
-Examine and customize them for your needs.
+Examine them.
+Customize them for your needs.

+---

-## Description
+### Description
 I run XFCE desktop since it's fast and lightweight.
 I don't install a greeter, preferring to always boot into the terminal by default.
 That way, if there is ever a show-stopping problem with the GUI I can fix it without having to boot from an external drive.
 To launch XFCE I enter `startx` in the terminal.

 I also install the LTS Kernel along side the rolling one, and configure my bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with a new version.

 I set up my machines as development environments since that mostly what I do.
-To that end, I customize lots of things.
-For exmple, I set up Apache server to run as me, with he WebServer directory located in my home folder.
+To that end I install lots of dev tools and customize various things.
+For exmple, I set up Apache server to run as me, with the WebServer directory located in my home folder.

 I run my own utilites: __[WifiVPN](https://github.com/rickellis/WifiVPN)__ for network connectivity, and __[AURIC](https://github.com/rickellis/AURIC)__ for AUR package management.

+Since I use Mac as well, I mirror as much as possible on both systems via git and Dropbox, so I can switch back and forth with no interruption in productivity.

+---

 The install steps are as follows: